michaelthedev/qrpay/README.md

 Very simple
 * You register, the system generates a unique ID
-* You login with you unique ID
+* You login with your unique ID
 * Your details are fetched from the API and updated at an interval
 * Use your userID to receive money or use your QR code
 * Send money by entering the receipients user id or scanning their code